informalsystems/vdd/fastsync/fastsync.md

 processes [FS-A-PEER]).

-*Remark:* In this document we describe the communication with peers via asynchronous RPCs.
+> In this document we describe the communication with peers via asynchronous RPCs.